joelspi97/generic_bitcoin_app/README.md

 # generic_bitcoin_app
 Just for practice.
-I don't claim ownership of any of the images used.
+I don't claim ownership of any of the images.